 Almost certainly.
 It is very common for people to request photographs from people wearing costumes, particularly of popular characters.
 Practice your poses, just in case.
 This said, if you aren't comfortable with people taking your picture, don't be afraid to say so.
 The vast majority of people are respectful of the cosplayer's wishes and will not photograph you without your consent.
 If someone does snap a photo without asking, you may politely ask them to delete it.
 If you encounter any problems with people taking unwanted photographs of you, feel free to contact any member of Anime Boston staff or security, and we will be happy to help you.

-9. Wait a minute... you said I can't apply for Masquerade or Cosplay Games as a non-Japanese character?
+9. Wait a minute... you said I might not be able to apply for Masquerade or Cosplay Games as a non-Japanese character?
 Why not?

 10. I am commuting to the convention, and don't feel comfortable wearing my costume on the T. Is there somewhere I can change?